+1-888-SITEOWL

 With SiteOwl, Flores no longer has to chase down installers to fill in the gaps on his floor plan.

-Because SiteOwl accompanies technicians in the field via mobile apps, installers are able to add essential information like IDF assignments, IP addresses, and equipment part numbers directly into the floor plan as they work.
+Because SiteOwl accompanies technicians in the field via mobile apps, installers can add essential information like IDF assignments, IP addresses, and equipment part numbers directly into the floor plan as they work.

 “With SiteOwl’s Project Device Filters, I can quickly generate an equipment schedule with a few clicks using information that has already been put in during the design phase or updated in the field by technicians,” Flores said.
 “For huge projects, separating, sorting, and inputting all that information manually would take days.
 With SiteOwl, I can complete this task in a couple of hours.”

-From Flores’ point of view, that’s what makes SiteOwl a key differentiator to his process.
+From Flores’ point of view, that’s what makes SiteOwl a key differentiator in his process.
+Integrating advanced technology into the workflow simplifies data collection and enhances collaboration, accuracy, and overall project success.

-“I think it is a real possibility that SiteOwl will be contributing to about two-thirds of a project’s drawing submittals soon.
+“I think it is a real possibility that SiteOwl will contribute to about two-thirds of a project’s drawing submittals soon.
 With the rest being mostly title pages, indexes, legends, 3D/2D installation models, and wiring schematics,” he said.

-Any company has a few key individuals who are central to any operation, but the responsibilities distributed to those individuals are often a source of frustration that can lead to overwork and burnout.
+Any company has a few key individuals who are central to any operation.
+Still, the responsibilities distributed to those individuals are often a source of frustration that can lead to overwork and burnout.

 “SiteOwl is going to save you a lot of time and frustration at all stages of a project,” Flores said, “Especially with floor plans and equipment schedules.”